Understanding options

 Options are available on numerous financial products, including equities, indices, and ETFs.
 Options are called "derivatives" because the value of the option is "derived" from the underlying asset.

-When you trade stock, you exchange ownership in a company.
-By contrast, when you buy or sell option contracts, you are trading the potential, or obligation, to buy or sell the underlying stock.
 Owning an option, in and of itself, does not impart ownership in the underlying security, nor does it entitle the holder to any dividend payments.

 Why trade options?